 However, you can have up to six fields in the Highlights panel.
 Here, we’ve added two pipeline quality metrics:

-The Days Since Last Stage Change shows when the Opportunity Stage was last updated.
+The Days Since Last Stage Change identifies when the Opportunity Stage was last updated.

-In many businesses, these are important metrics for forecasting and pipeline management.
+In many businesses, these are important metrics for robust sales forecasting and pipeline management.

 The matrix of nine dots at the left-hand end of the tabs is where you select the relevant Lightning app.

 However, the result can be confusing.

 Clicking the matrix reveals a list of hard-to-distinguish Lightning apps.

 What’s more, many of these apps (Service or Community, for example), may not be relevant to salespeople.